 Stylish and packed with technology, the Renault Megane Sport Tourer has a great interior - although it no longer feels the most modern

-If the Megane is anything to go by, rivals will need to double their efforts to respond to the challenge Renault is putting forward.
 Many manufacturers can manage a stylish interior and a good few can create a beautifully built one.
 The Megane, though, comes close to achieving high marks in both respects and the Sport Tourer maintains the hatchback’s impressive standards here.
 Progress is swift in the car industry, though, and the Megane doesn’t look quite as modern inside as the Octavia iV.
 With just two trim levels on offer, the Sport Tourer also gets lots of standard kit.

 Also impressive is the Megane’s ride quality; the Sport Tourer is every bit as smooth and comfortable on long journeys as the hatchback.